Jumio/mobile-react/README.md

 ### Android

 #### Netverify
-The Netverify SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v2.14.0/docs/integration_netverify-fastfill.md#customization).
+The Netverify SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v3.1.0/docs/integration_netverify-fastfill.md#customization).

+#### Authentication
+The Authentication SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v3.1.0/docs/integration_authentication.md#customization).

 #### BAM Checkout
-The Netverify SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v2.14.0/docs/integration_bam-checkout.md#customization).
+The BAM Checkout SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v3.1.0/docs/integration_bam-checkout.md#customization).

 #### Document Verification
-The Netverify SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v2.14.0/docs/integration_document-verification.md#customization).
+The Document Verification SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v3.1.0/docs/integration_document-verification.md#customization).

 ### iOS